Key Takeaway

 Chondrocytes rely on mitochondria for energy and metabolic regulation.
 Mitochondrial dysfunction in joint tissue has been identified as a contributing factor in OA progression .

-NAD+ is essential for mitochondrial electron transport and ATP production.
+NAD+ is important for mitochondrial electron transport and ATP production.
 Restoring NAD+ in chondrocytes has been shown to improve mitochondrial function and reduce oxidative stress in preclinical studies .
 This may help slow the degenerative processes that lead to joint pain.

 Senescence and Joint Aging